acgetchell/causal-sets-explorer/README.md

 Linux and Windows are nearly identical, with `pip install conan` replacing `brew install conan`.

-You must also specify compiler options (the above example is for macOS).
+You must also specify compiler options; the above example is for macOS.
+It's probably better to use a [profile].

 (Note that on Linux, you should actually use pip3 and Python 3 in order to avoid [SNIMIssingWarning][sni].)